 If you're after low-price broadband, Plusnet is one of the best providers out there.

 Download speeds are akin to some of the more costly providers, customer support is excellent, and, according to Ofcom, its service garners very few complaints.
 And the ability to get BT Sport ain't bad either.

-It's definitely missing a lot of the stuff you can get with other providers - like free public Wi-Fi, or ultrafast speeds, or the sheer number of TV channels that Sky and Virgin Media have to offer.
+It's definitely missing a lot of the stuff you can get with other providers - like free public Wi-Fi, or the extra TV service a number of providers can offer.
 What you do get, though, is pretty decent.